An Overview of General Education

 D. Physical Education.
 The physical education program is designed to provide instruction and exposure to fitness, skill-based and leisure activities.
 All students are required to take Fitness for Life and three 1-unit physical activity courses.
 Students establish a wellness-based foundation in Fitness for Life and build on this foundation with the additional three activity courses providing reinforcement for a lifetime of physical activity.
 Subsequent PEA courses in a given activity must be at a higher level.
 Transfer students must complete one PE Activity course for each full year they are enrolled at Westmont, or complete all four (4) PE Activity course requirements, including PEA-032 Fitness for Life.
 Please note: Reapplicants who originally entered Westmont as first-year students are not considered transfer students regardless of the length of time they were away from Westmont or the number of units they “transfer” back to Westmont on their return.

 IV.
-Competent and Compassionate Action
+Compassionate Action

 A. Serving Society; Enacting Justice.
 Students will participate in a course-related service project or an internship that is explicitly integrated into the academic content of the course and which includes significant involvement in responding to social issues.
 Through this experience, students will raise their awareness of issues of justice such as those grounded in social class, gender, ethnicity, human disability, the environment or the impact of technology.
 In completing this option, students will examine their own presuppositions and develop their skills in their exercise of charity and compassion.